inzk0518/tp/docs/DeveloperGuide.md

 Variations:<br>
 - Replace `123` with other tokens (e.g. `/foo`) to ensure they are ignored.
 - Issue the command while the Help window is already focused.

+### Clearing All Entries

+##### Clearing contacts and properties

+Command: `clear`

+To simulate:<br>
+- Run `list` to confirm data presence.
+- Execute the command above.

+Expected:<br>
+- All contacts and properties are removed.
+- Success message shown in status.
+- Lists are empty.

+Variations:<br>
+- Add new contact/property, then rerun `clear` to confirm both lists reset.
+- Confirm no partial deletion occurs.

 ### Exiting the program